keenethics/keenethics/posts/1542956400000-from-partners-to-friends-with-worldlabs.md

 </div>

 <p>
   Not only we introduced an opportunity for the innovators to share their ideas and meet like-minded people, but we also made new friends ourselves.
 Having cooperated under the pressure of approaching deadlines and growing ambitions, two separate groups of people from WorldLabs and KeenEthics gradually turned into a united and powerful <a href="https://www.worldlabs.org/team/" target="_blank" rel="noreferrer noopener nofollow">team</a>.
-Through the continuous communication, we brought together Worldlabs excellence and Keenethics creativity, which enabled us to achieve outstanding results.
+Through the continuous communication, we brought together Worldlabs excellence and KeenEthics creativity, which enabled us to achieve outstanding results.
 </p>

 <p>